List of Monk characters: Lieutenant Randy Disher

-Randall Disher, portrayed by Jason Gray-Stanford, is Captain Stottlemeyer's second-in-command and employed at the San Francisco Police Department.
-He is usually portrayed as loyal and tenacious, but with a comical lack of insight and given to far-fetched theories, which are a running gag of the series.
-Aside from his ridiculous theories, which often defy the laws of physics (for instance astral projection), he is competent within his own range of abilities.
+Randall Disher, portrayed by Jason Gray-Stanford, is Captain Stottlemeyer's second-in-command and employed at the SFPD.
+He is usually portrayed as loyal and tenacious but with a comical lack of insight and given to far-fetched theories, which are a running gag of the series.
+Aside from his ridiculous theories, which often defy the laws of physics (for instance, astral projection), he is competent within his own range of abilities.

 Another running gag in the series is the ceremonial way in which he delivers news to Stottlemeyer, asking him to guess what it is or sit down for it; this method mostly annoys others who would like him to get to the point.
 His feelings towards Monk change from the pilot episode of the series.
-In the pilot, Randy is not only skeptical of Monk, but he seems to find Monk a joke, even calling Monk "the defective detective" to Stottlemeyer.
-This becomes admiration as their relationship develops.
+In the pilot, Disher is not only skeptical of Monk but also seems to regard him as a joke, even calling him "the defective detective" while talking to Stottlemeyer.
+This cynicism transforms into admiration as their relationship develops.

-The novel Mr. Monk and the Blue Flu offers an explanation for the apparent contradiction between Randy's seeming ineptitude at solving cases and his continuing role as a ranked police officer: Stottlemeyer, in a covert meeting with Monk and Natalie, states that Randy in fact has a high clearance and conviction rate; the cases he solves are simply not high profile or unusual enough to be mentioned in the press (or covered in a Monk adventure).
-He explains that Randy is able to solve so many cases because he is a "people person" who gets people to say things they would not have said otherwise.
+The novel Mr. Monk and the Blue Flu offers an explanation for the apparent contradiction between Disher's seeming ineptitude at solving cases and his continuing role as a ranked police officer: Stottlemeyer, in a covert meeting with Monk and Natalie, states that Disher in fact has a high clearance and conviction rate; the cases he solves are simply not high profile or unusual enough to be mentioned in the press (or covered in a Monk adventure).
+He explains that Disher is able to solve so many cases because he is a "people person" who gets people to say things they would not have said otherwise.

-His original name for the pilot was Randy Deacon, as part of the creators' homage to Sherlock Holmes' Lestrade (LEland STottlemeyer and RAndy DEacon).
-It was changed to Disher for the rest of the series.
+The character's last name was Deacon in the pilot episode, as part of the creators' homage to the character of Inspector Lestrade, a police officer in the Sherlock Holmes mysteries (LEland STottlemeyer and RAndy DEacon).
+It was changed to Disher for the remainder of the series.

-Randy seems to harbor crushes on Sharona Fleming and Natalie.
+Disher seems to harbor crushes on Sharona Fleming and Natalie.
 He writes a personal ad fitting Sharona in the episode "Mr. Monk and the Paperboy", which he unsuccessfully tries to hide from her.
-In the season 6 episode "Mr. Monk and the Bad Girlfriend", when Natalie tells Randy that she and Monk have news, he guesses that she wants to say she is in love with him, leaving Natalie in a dumbstruck and annoyed state.
+In the season 6 episode "Mr. Monk and the Bad Girlfriend", when Natalie tells Disher that she and Monk have news, he guesses that she wants to say she is in love with him, leaving her in a dumbstruck and annoyed state.